itsnotrin/Blog/content/about.md

 - Self Hosting
 - Privacy

-This blog is the home to a lot of my thoughts regarding these topics in particular!
+This blog is the home to a lot of my thoughts regarding these topics in particular but I'll probably also drift off quite often too.

-Thank you for stopping by :)
+Thank you for stopping by :3